-- (1) A minimum of \star 18 is required in DAC/PAC Activity courses. - (2) A maximum of \pm 24 may be taken in DAC/PAC Activity courses. - (3) The following must be completed as part of the DAC/PAC Activity requirement:
+- (1) A minimum of ★18 is required in DAC/PAC/DANCE Activity courses. - (2) A maximum of ★24 may be taken in DAC/PAC/DANCE Activity courses. - Students are encouraged to select PAC/DAC/DANCE courses appropriate for teaching the Alberta Physical Education Program of Study.
+Students must present at least ★3 in the following areas: